 This creamy and easy tzatziki sauce recipe is made with Greek yogurt, fresh cucumbers and herbs.
 Comes together in just 10 minutes and tastes great with vegetables and flat bread or on a sandwich or salad.

-Whenever I make a big Mezze platter, I always add a bowl of tzatziki sauce and homemade hummus.
+Whenever I make a big Mezze platter, I always add a bowl of this easy tzatziki sauce recipe and homemade hummus.
 I love both, but tzatziki may take the cake for me.
 It has the perfect creamy texture and is one of those sauces that you just can’t get enough of!

-It has the perfect creamy texture from the yogurt and fresh flavor from the cucumber and herbs.
-Not only does it taste delicious, but it’s super easy to make.
+The combination of the tangy yogurt with the fresh flavor from the cucumber and herbs is so delicious.
+Not only does it taste amazing, but it’s super easy to make.
 This simple recipe comes together in less than 10 minutes!